OASIS-learn-study/minecraft-storeys-maker/docs/testing.md

    * Actions > Title `Hello!`
    * Actions > `Piggy` speaks `Hello!`
 1. `/demo` command in Minecraft should now make the entity _Piggy_ speak
+1. _TODO explain how to create a when aside area, and how to name it; or link to a YouTube video about it_

 _TODO Update the following, after Blockly will be made to reload previous projects?_